NarkisShallev/PlanSy-FlutterApp/README.md

 PlanSy is a Flutter mobile application designed to help users manage and plan their tasks efficiently.
 The app provides an intuitive interface, smooth navigation, and essential task management features.

+## About
+PlanSy allows users to:
+- Explore attractions worldwide.
+- Create personalized trips collaboratively with friends or group members.
+- Automatically generate optimized travel routes.
+- Integrate maps and location data for precise navigation.
+- Save trips and share them with others.

+The app is built using Flutter and leverages Firebase for real-time database functionality, as well as Google Maps for location services.

 ## Features
-- Task creation, editing, and deletion
-- Task categorization and prioritization
+- Discover attractions and points of interest globally.
+- Collaborative trip planning for groups.
+- Optimized route calculation.
+- Firebase integration for data storage and user management.
+- Google Maps integration for real-time location display.
-- Notifications and reminders
+- User-friendly UI for easy navigation and planning.
-- Clean and responsive UI built with Flutter
-- Cross-platform support (iOS & Android)
+- Cross-platform support (Android & iOS).

 ## Screenshots
 <div style="display: flex; flex-wrap: wrap; gap: 5px;">